browserengineering/book/book/forms.md

 </form>
 ```

-This is the same as the little example web page above, except there\'s
+This is the same as the little example web page above, except there's
 now a `<form>` element and also the two text areas now have `name`
-attributes, plus I\'ve added a new `<button>` element.
+attributes, plus I've added a new `<button>` element.
 That element,
 naturally, draws a button, and clicking on that button causes the form
 to be submitted.